About my life.

 Gerald lived in Athens, Greece, for two years during the financial (and refugee) crisis and has been intensively covering and researching the economic and social consequences.

 Gerald writes about everything – but preferably about his area of expertise:

 Gerald has been using Linux since his youth.

 SEO: Gerald follows the latest SEO trends very closely and has completed several Yoast workshops on SEO writing.

-Internet Security: Due to his long time experience in dictatorships, secure and encrypted communication and research is a matter of course for Gerald.
+Internet Security: Since Gerald lived in authoritarian countries for many years, secure and encrypted communication is a matter of course for him.
 He also offers courses in this area.